-I hope you enjoyed some sunny runs this weekend, just as I did.
+I hope you have all enjoyed some crisp, cold winter runs this weekend, as I did.